zongyue1010/ETL-for-gene-set/README.md

 - [ ] The processed data upload to PAGER database

 **3. parallelly process the data in a large scale**
-- [ ] Create a pipeline to process bulk data and compare the performance
+- [ ] Draw a pipeline to process bulk data and compare the performance
+- [ ] Build the pipeline above (Python)
 - [ ] Generate the final metrics in showing the newly generated super-PAGs performance
 - [ ] Case studies for using super-PAGs from our results and implement to PAG-Agent.